Lightning Photography Guide (2024)

 ISO400

 Care needs to be taken when photographing lightning at night as it's easy for bright areas of cloud or precip to become overexposed.
-Although the storm was almost on top of us, the lightning was still fairly dim, hence the wide open aperture.
-You can view this image over at my lightning photography gallery.
+Although the storm was almost on top of us, the lightning was still fairly dim - obscured by the thick red dust - hence the wide open aperture and increased ISO.
+You can view this image over at my 2022 Storm Gallery.

 Only under certain conditions will I use a 'fast' lens with an f stop of 2.8 or more.
-Occassions for this are when the storm is somewhat distant and/or in a very muggy environment.
+Occassions for this are when the storm is distant and / or in a very muggy environment where the illuminating effects of the lightning are diminished.

 In the image below taken near Dodge, KS, I used a 50mm focal length wide open at f/4.
 Sadly it was nowhere near enough to capture the lightning and cloud flashes which were muted by humidity and distance.
-A real shame because I bloody love this image.
+Even with the ISO bumped up to 1600, its still not enough.
+A real shame because its a very atmospheric image.

 dodge

 An occassion where I wished I'd used a faster lens was this distant storm near Dodge, KS.
-Even with the aperture wide open at f/4, the intracloud lightning is barely visible.
-The exposure had to be cranked right up in post resulting in a very noisy image.
-You can view this image over at my lightning photography gallery.
+Even with the aperture wide open at f/4, the intracloud lightning is barely visible; hidden within the cloud and behind a thick soupy haze.
+Even with a high ISO, the exposure had to be cranked right up in post resulting in a very noisy image.
+You can view this image over at my 2022 Storm Gallery

 On top of everything else, you also have to consider the effects the environment will have on you.